 Finally, it is also difficult to consider performance and cost at the same time in the traditional BO methods, and BO is also hardly explainable since it is essentially an optimization method for black-box functions.
-In contrast, multiarmed bandits provide a better intuitions what is happening.
+In contrast, multi-armed bandits provide a better intuitions what is happening.
 Therefore, by combing these two methods, we can inject context information (e.g., cost of executing physical pipeline) when solving the multi-armed bandit problem.
 By splitting the whole search space into several smaller ones (i.e., logical pipeline), we can avoid more quickly useless sub search spaces and build a more accurate BO model with less data since the complexity of search space is greatly decreased.

 Interactivity: As Alpine Meadow is used in the interactive setting.
-In order to support interactivity, we employ time-based cost models that favor fast pipelines early on, train pipelines over small samples first, prune unpromising pipelines early, and even make extensive use of caching for our own developed operators as discussed in Section A.5.
+In order to support interactivity, we employ time-based cost models that favor fast pipelines early on, train pipelines over small samples first, prune unpromising pipelines early, and even make extensive use of caching for our own developed operators as discussed in Chapter 8.4.4.

-Novelty over auto-sklearn: Our system is similar to autosklearn [11] as both use meta-learning and Bayesian Optimization.
-However, there are several key points where Alpine Meadow differs significantly from auto-sklearn: 1) Alpine Meadow uses a rule-based search space, which is more extensible and supports more problem types than autosklearn (see Figure 4).
-2) Alpine Meadow combines multiarmed bandits with Bayesian Optimization (BO) to better explore the search space and improve interactivity.
-That is, auto-sklearn only returns one pipeline after a fixed timebudget while Alpine Meadow reports a stream of results with updates whenever a better pipeline is found.
-3) The "warmstarting" techniques (i.e., the use of meta-learning) are different: auto-sklearn uses a few good pipelines as starting points, whereas Alpine Meadow uses the history of the quality and cost of all so far run pipelines.
+Novelty over auto-sklearn: Our system is similar to auto-sklearn [13] as both use meta-learning and Bayesian Optimization.
+However, there are several key points where Alpine Meadow differs significantly from auto-sklearn: 1) Alpine Meadow uses a rule-based search space, which is more extensible and supports more problem types than auto-sklearn (see Figure 8-1).
+2) Alpine Meadow combines multi-armed bandits with Bayesian Optimization (BO) to better explore the search space and improve interactivity.
+That is, auto-sklearn only returns one pipeline after a fixed time-budget while Alpine Meadow reports a stream of results with updates whenever a better pipeline is found.
+3) The "warm-starting" techniques (i.e., the use of metalearning) are different: auto-sklearn uses a few good pipelines as starting points, whereas Alpine Meadow uses the history of the quality and cost of all so far run pipelines.
 This allows us to tradeoff between performance and speed, leading to better performance in early stages.
-4) Alpine Meadow adopts the Adaptive Pipeline Selection to prune unpromising pipelines at an early stage while auto-sklearn evaluates the pipeline on the full data, which makes it unable to produce results quickly, as justified in Figure 6(a).
+4) Alpine Meadow adopts the Adaptive Pipeline Selection to prune unpromising pipelines at an early stage while auto-sklearn evaluates the pipeline on the full data, which makes it unable to produce results quickly, as justified in Figure 8-3(a).